jaketbailey/app-eng-lego/README.md

   - This will generate the documentation in the `jsdoc` folder.
   - Other documentation (non jsdoc) will be in the `docs` folder.

+## References

+- See citations throughout the code.
+- See the [bibliography.md](bibliography.md) for more information.